Kuuuube/food/page_src/recipes/bread/english_muffin_bread/index.md

 8. Bake at 400F (204C) for 22-27 minutes.
 9. After removing the bread from the oven, wait 5 minutes before taking it out of the loaf pan.

+## Notes

+- If you toast this bread it will be like an english muffin.
+But it's also just good bread untoasted.

 -# [Source](https://www.kingarthurbaking.com/recipes/english-muffin-toasting-bread-recipe)